Codeinwp/wp-maintenance-mode/readme.txt

 * Works with any WordPress theme;
 * SEO options;
 * Exclude URLs from maintenance;
-* Bot functionality to collect the emails in a friendly and efficient way.
+* Bot functionality to collect the emails in a friendly and efficient way;
-* GDPR Ready
+* GDPR Ready;

 = Bugs, technical hints or contribute =